alexmaday/spphp/README.md

 `<p><a href="firstlast.php?firstname=Kevin&lastname=Yank">Hi,
  I’m Kevin Yank!</a></p>`

-> See this [StackOverflow post](https://stackoverflow.com/questions/724526/how-to-pass-multiple-parameters-in-a-querystring#724530) for much more
-This time, our link passes two variables: `firstname` and `lastname`.
+> This time, our link passes two variables: `firstname` and `lastname`.
 The variables are separated in the query string by an ***ampersand*** .
-You can pass even more variables by separating each name=value pair from the next with additional ampersands.
+You can pass even more variables by separating each name=value pair from the next with additional ampersands. -- See this [StackOverflow post](https://stackoverflow.com/questions/724526/how-to-pass-multiple-parameters-in-a-querystring#724530) for much more

 ### A note on malicious code - XSS or cross-site scripting:
 ----------------